 Please refer to the specific outline for the chosen discipline to see which minor subjects are accepted.

-Case log (Module III): 10 ECTS points
+Case log (Module III): 10 ECTS credits

 Candidates are required to accumulate 200 well documented cases in the form of a case log.
 These cases are expected to be mostly accumulated in the second half of the program.
 All raw data relevant to each case must be filed in a digitalized format and must be accessible upon request by the Examination Board.
 The respective guidelines of each discipline shall be consulted for details.

-Case reports (Module IV): 20 ECTS points
+Case reports (Module IV): 20 ECTS credits

 10 cases, not from the case log, covering a range of topics in the chosen discipline are selected by the candidate for written in depth case reports.
 These case reports include a complete presentation of the case, illustrations where necessary, literature review on the subject with references and a discussion.
 The candidates must demonstrate a comprehensive understanding of the topic.
 Generally, a case report should contain 2000 words +/- 10%, excluding references and appendix.
-Two of the case reports should be visually recorded.

 It is expected that candidates will continuously and progressively apply the skills they have acquired in the Master program in their daily practice at home, in this way supporting and reinforcing the learning process.
-For this effort the candidates will be awarded a total of 20 ECTS for the years they are enrolled in the program.
+For this effort the candidates will be awarded a total of 20 ECTS credits for the years they are enrolled in the program.
 This part of the program is not examined.

-Master thesis (Module VI): 30 ECTS Points
+Master thesis (Module VI): 30 ECTS credits

 The thesis can consist of either an analytical retrospective or treatment study on a specific problem, or an experimental study relating to the chosen discipline.
 An in depth literature review on a chosen subject is also acceptable.
 Students are required to send in a short outline of the planned thesis project which has to be approved by the examination board.
 The thesis has to include an introduction with literature review on the subject and delineation of the objectives of the study, a material and methods section, a results section, a discussion and a list of references.
 The total thesis should generally not contain more than 10.000 words.
 A peer-reviewed publication of original research work with the candidate as a first author and produced during the enrolment in the Master program may also be accepted as a Master thesis.